Rugby-European Rugby Challenge Cup group stage Fixtures

-WELLINGTON, Jan 25 All Blacks winger Nehe Milner-Skudder has extended his contract with the Wellington Hurricanes and New Zealand Rugby until after the 2019 World Cup in Japan.

-Jan 20 (Gracenote) - Fixtures from the European Rugby Challenge Cup Group Stage matches FRIDAY, JANUARY 20 FIXTURES (GMT) Edinburgh Rugby v Timisoara Saracens (1935) SATURDAY, JANUARY 21 FIXTURES (GMT) Brive v Newport Gwent Dragons (1400) Worcester Warriors v Enisei-STM (1400) Bath Rugby v Pau (1500) Cardiff Blues v Bristol Rugby (1500) LOU v Grenoble (1700) Newcastle Falcons v Ospreys (1700) Gloucester Rugby v Aviron Bayonnais (2000) La Rochelle v Benetton Rugby Treviso (2000) SUNDAY, JANUARY 22 FIXTURES (GMT) Stade Francais v Harlequins (1300)
+Jan 13 (Gracenote) - Fixtures from the European Rugby Challenge Cup Group Stage matches FRIDAY, JANUARY 13 FIXTURES (GMT) Grenoble v Newcastle Falcons (1800) Newport Gwent Dragons v Enisei-STM (1930) Bristol Rugby v Bath Rugby (1945) SATURDAY, JANUARY 14 FIXTURES (GMT) Timisoara Saracens v Stade Francais (1200) Benetton Rugby Treviso v Gloucester Rugby (1400) Harlequins v Edinburgh Rugby (1500) Pau v Cardiff Blues (1730) Brive v Worcester Warriors (2000) SUNDAY, JANUARY 15 FIXTURES (GMT) Ospreys v LOU (1500)

-WELLINGTON, Jan 25 All Blacks winger Nehe Milner-Skudder has extended his contract with the Wellington Hurricanes and New Zealand Rugby until after the 2019 World Cup in Japan.

 LONDON, Jan 24 London Welsh, one of the oldest clubs in English rugby, were kicked out of the second tier Championship on Tuesday after going into liquidation last month.